kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

     issuerRef: <issuer|clusterissuer name>
 ```

-By default, Testkube Enterprise uses a `ClusterIssuer` `cert-manager` resource, that can be changed by setting the `testkube-cloud-api.api.tls.certManager.issuerKind` field to `Issuer`.
+By default, Testkube Enterprise uses a `ClusterIssuer` `cert-manager` resource, that can be changed by setting the `testkube-pro-api.api.tls.certManager.issuerKind` field to `Issuer`.

 If `cert-manager` is not installed in your cluster, valid TLS certificates (for API & Dashboard) which cover the following subdomains need to be provided:
-* API (tls secret name is configured with `testkube-cloud-api.api.tls.tlsSecret` field)
+* API (tls secret name is configured with `testkube-pro-api.api.tls.tlsSecret` field)
     * `api.<your-domain>`
     * `agent.<your-domain>`
     * `websockets.<your-domain>`
     * `status.<your-domain>`
-* Dashboard (TLS secret name is configured with `testkube-cloud-ui.ingress.tlsSecretName` field)
+* Dashboard (TLS secret name is configured with `testkube-pro-ui.ingress.tlsSecretName` field)
     * `dashboard.<your-domain>`
       Also, `global.certificateProvider` should be set to blank ("").
 ```helm